Enrollment Center, Chapman Hall, Room 108

 Federal Work-Study is a program that provides part-time employment opportunities to eligible students to help meet the cost of education.
 Based on the results of the FAFSA, students are awarded an amount that may be earned throughout a semester.

 A loan is borrowed money that must be repaid, usually with interest.
 There are several types of federal and private student loans.

 Any potential student who wishes to apply for financial aid (including many scholarships) must submit a completed Free Application for Federal Student Aid (FAFSA) to the Federal Student Aid Programs for each academic year.
 A FAFSA can be submitted as early as January 1 each year, and primary consideration for aid is given to students whose applications are received and processed by the Priority Date published on the Financial Aid website.
 The FAFSA can be submitted directly over the Internet.
 Most students use this option.
 However, a paper application can be obtained by calling 1-800-4-FED-AID.
 To begin an online FAFSA, visit the website http://www.fafsa.ed.gov.

 Fishburn Hall, Room 214

 The Virginia Western Community College Educational Foundation, Inc. offers scholarships to Virginia Western students based on academic achievement and financial need.
-Community citizens, companies, and organizations generously provide the money to fund more than 100 separate scholarships annually.
-The Educational Foundation also administers the Community College Access Program (CCAP) for residents of Franklin County, Salem City and Roanoke City.
+Community citizens, companies, and organizations generously provide the money to fund annual scholarships.
+The Educational Foundation also administers the Community College Access Program (CCAP) for residents of the college's service region.